pingcap/docs-cn/tiflash/tiflash-configuration.md

 http_port = The TiFlash HTTP service port. mark_cache_size = 5368709120 # The cache size limit of the metadata of a data block.
 Generally, you do not need to change this value. minmax_index_cache_size = 5368709120 # The cache size limit of the min-max index of a data block.
-Generally, you do not need to change this value.
+Generally, you do not need to change this value. delta_index_cache_size = 0 # The cache size limit of the DeltaIndex.
+The default value is 0, which means no limit.

 [storage]
     bg_task_io_rate_limit = 0 # Limits the total write rate of background tasks in bytes per second.
 0 means no limit.